maurymarkowitz/RetroFOCAL/README.md

 If you wish to use RetroFOCAL to simply check syntax or collect statistics, use the -n and -p switches.

-Short options with no parameters can be gan ganged, for instance -unp.
+Short options with no parameters can be ganged, for instance -unp.

 ## Building RetroFOCAL